H4NM/PythonProjects/README.md

 ### FileAndFlag.py
 In some flag challenges, flags are hidden as human readable strings in the file.
 With the suitable unix command 'strings', such a flag can easily be retrieved.
 However, on a Windows system, it's not always as easy to retrieve the strings.
 This python script provides information regarding any file, and if the file contains any string with the keywords (flag/FLAG/ctf etc..), or has a simple hidden steganography message, it reveals it.
 Script file takes the name of the file to be investigated as argument.

+### SimplePortscanner.py
+Based on a section in the Udemy course, 'The Complete Python Hacking Course', i've modified the portscanner example to be a bit more extensive.
+My file includes a threading pause to ensure that the limit of threads is not overexceeded with an additional option of chosing the types of ports to be scanned (Wellknown, Registered, Private/Dynamic).
+It still holds room of recovering the banner and doing a vulnerability lookup on it.
+However, that's for a later commit.
+The portscanner uses the socket and threading module to enable the TCP-portscan on multiple ports simultaneously.

 ### BrowserHistory.py
 Retrieves browser history from Firefox and Chrome and enables a printing report of the found sites, i.e. how many URLs have been through trading sites, or social media.